A carotid ultrasound examines the blood flow through the arteries in your neck that deliver blood from your heart to your brain.

 A technician (sonographer) conducts the test with a small, hand-held device called a transducer.
 The transducer emits sound waves and records the echo as the waves bounce off tissues, organs and blood cells.

 A computer translates the echoed sound waves into a live-action image on a monitor.
-In a Doppler ultrasound, the information about the rate of blood flow is translated into a graph.
+The radiologist may use a Doppler ultrasound, which shows blood flowing through the arteries.
+In a Doppler ultrasound, the rate of blood flow is translated into a graph.

 A carotid ultrasound usually takes about 30 minutes.